Killthebug/Bika-Lims-Wiki/Home.md

     develop =
         src/bika3

 ### c.
 Change the port to the one used in Apache above (8030)

     http-address = 8030

 ### d.
 Change the effective user if different from "plone".

-If a different user will be used to run the instance, replace with the new username.
+If a different user will be used to run the instance, replace "effective-user = plone" with the new username.

 ### e.
-Add the environment variable for ID-server, noting port number for shell script later:
+Add the environment variable for ID-server, noting port number for the id-server shell script:

     [instance]
          environment-vars = IDServerURL http://localhost:8031

 ## 8. Check out the latest version of the Bika LIMS bika3 code:

-Change into the instance directory
+The Bika code is available from Github and from SourceForge.
+To retrieve it, change into the instance directory and use git or svn.

     cd /home/example/zinstance